ISLE OF SKYE: TRAVEL GUIDE

 Cycle hire

-Cycling has grown in popularity on Skye and you can hire bikes from various companies such as Skye Bike Shack and South Skye Cycles.
+Cycling has grown in popularity on Skye and you can hire bikes from various companies.

 Taxis